molven04/os-media/readme.txt

 There are two areas in wich can be insert multimedia content:

-* **Custom Post Type for "Featured Video"**, ideal for video platforms where we have a single "Featured video" for each page (like WP Featured Images).
-The best way to display video is to use a specific template (like **Osmedia-theme**, specifically designed for this plugin) or insert the function **Osmedia_video()** in your theme.
-This content are also optimized for latests WP theme like Twenty Fifteen or Twenty Fourteen.
+* **Custom Post Type for "Featured Video"**, specifically dedicated to video platforms where we have a single "Featured video" for each page (like WP Featured Images).
 * in normal post or page with the classic **shortcodes** added to the post textarea.

-There are 5 possibility to insert and stream on-demand video:
+There are 5 possibility to insert video:

 * from **self-hosted local** WP installation: you must place the PATH of this local video resource (/opt/lampp/htdocs/wp/wp-content/uploads/video) **[main file selector]**
 * from any **file server** or WP installation: you must place the URL (http://...) **[main file selector]**